The 10 best plants for Bees and Butterflies

 12. English Ivy

-Hedera Helix, the native English Ivy, looks nothing special but when mature, produces flowers and berries which support a wide range of wildlife, particularly late in the year before hibernation.
-The nectar and pollen are food for insects including bees, hoverflies, butterflies and wasps.
-The berries have high fat content and are loved by birds, and the plant itself provides shelter for insects and small mammals.
+This is an English native plant which everyone ( see RHS and Surry Wildlife trust) is talking about because it is so good at supporting wildlife.
+Hedera Helix, looks nothing special, but when mature, it produces flowers and berries which support a wide range of wildlife, particularly late in the year before hibernation.
+The nectar and pollen are food for insects, including bees, hover-flies, butterflies and wasps.
+The berries have high fat content, which is loved by birds, and the plant itself provides shelter for insects and small mammals.

 13. Sulpher Clover

-Sulpher Clover, Trifolium ochroleucon, is another good plant for pollinators.
-But don't worry, this is a well-behaved clump forming Clover in a lovely golden yellow which, like all clovers, is ideal for bees and butterflies.
-It is easy to grow reaching around .45m and is suitable for sun or dappled shade.
-As a native plant, it is fully hardy.
-It is a herbaceous perennial, so it will return each year and die back over winter.
+Sulpher Clover, Trifolium ochroleucon, is another excellent plant for pollinators and also an English native plant.
+Don't worry about the title "Clover", this is a well-behaved clump-forming Clover in a lovely golden yellow which, like all clovers, is ideal for bees and butterflies.
+It is easy to grow, reaching around .45m and is suitable for sun or dappled shade.
+It is a fully hardy, herbaceous perennial, so it will return each year and die back over winter.

-It looks lovely planted here with blue campanulas and purple geraniums.
+It looks lovely as illustrated here, planted with blue campanulas and purple geraniums.

 Of course, there are many more plants attractive to bees and butterflies.
 There are several more pages on the Sunday Gardener with more ideas and information. - see below and check out:-